-Firstly, changes in seasonal rainfall totals, seasonal number of rainy days and seasonal rain per rainy day were explored; Figure 4 shows the changes from CMIP6 under SSP585.
-South and East 329 Asia, Eastern Africa and Eastern North America all show projected increases in wet season rainfall 330 (Figure 4a); due to a combination of increasing rainfall intensity in the wet season (Figure 4e) and either limited change or a slight increase in the number of wet days in the wet season (Figure 4c).
-332 Wang et al. (2021), Wang et al. (2020) and Collins et al. (2013) also show an increase in boreal 333 summer rainfall over South and East Asia; Wang et al. (2020) show increases of around 1 mm day-1 in JJAS over South and East Asia.
-The Mediterranean, Central America and northern South 335 America exhibit significant decreases in wet season rainfall (of 5-25%, Figure 4a); these regions 336 also experience a significant decrease in the number of rainy days in the wet season (decrease of over 15 days, Figure 4c), and smaller increases in rain per rainy day (Figure 4e).
-The asymmetry 338 between the American and Asian-African monsoon systems, with the North American monsoon 339 getting drier and the Asian-African monsoon getting wetter, identified in other studies (e.g. He et al. 2020), is apparent in Figure 4.
-Other regions, including Southern Africa, the Maritime 341 Continent, and parts of southern Europe, also exhibit a decrease in the number of wet season 342 rainy days (Figure 4c).
-However, a significant decrease in rainfall is not found in these regions (Figure 4a) as the decrease in the number of rainy days is compensated by an increase in rain per rainy day (Figure 4e), broadly consistent with expectations from joint thermodynamic and energetic constraints (Allen and Ingram 2002; Trenberth 2011).
+First, changes in seasonal rainfall totals, seasonal number of rainy days and seasonal rain per rainy day were explored; Fig. 4 shows the changes from CMIP6 under SSP585.
+South and East Asia, eastern Africa, and eastern North America all show projected increases in wet season rainfall (Fig. 4a); due to a combination of increasing rainfall intensity in the wet season (Fig. 4e) and either limited change or a slight increase in the number of wet days in the wet season (Fig. 4c).
+Wang et al. (2021, 2020) and Collins et al. (2013) also show an increase in boreal summer rainfall over South and East Asia; Wang et al. (2020) show increases of around 1 mm day-1 in JJAS over South and East Asia.
+The Mediterranean, Central America, and northern South America exhibit significant decreases in wet season rainfall (of 5%-25%, Fig. 4a); these regions also experience a significant decrease in the number of rainy days in the wet season (decrease of over 15 days, Fig. 4c), and smaller increases in rain per rainy day (Fig. 4e).
+The asymmetry between the American and Asian-African monsoon systems, with the North American monsoon getting drier and the Asian-African monsoon getting wetter, identified in other studies (e.g., He et al. 2020), is apparent in Fig. 4.
+Other regions, including southern Africa, the Maritime Continent, and parts of southern Europe, also exhibit a decrease in the number of wet season rainy days (Fig. 4c).
+However, a significant decrease in rainfall is not found in these regions (Fig. 4a) as the decrease in the number of rainy days is compensated by an increase in rain per rainy day (Fig. 4e), broadly consistent with expectations from joint thermodynamic and energetic constraints (Allen and Ingram 2002; Trenberth 2011).

-Considering the dry season, Central America, South America, Southern Africa and Australia 347 all show decreases in dry season rainfall (Figure 4b), decreases in the number of wet days in the dry season (Figure 4d) and little change in dry season rain per rainy day (Figure 4f).
-A decrease in boreal summer rainfall over Southern Africa is also found by Wang et al. (2021), Wang et al. (2020), and Collins et al. (2013), and a number of studies have identified an increasing contrast between wet and dry seasons, with wet seasons getting wetter and dry seasons getting drier (Chou 352 et al. 2013; Kumar et al. 2015; Polson and Hegerl 2017; Lan et al. 2019; Deng et al. 2020; Schurer 353 et al. 2020).
-Eastern Africa, the Eastern Sahel and East Asia all show increases in dry season rainfall (Figure 4b), increases in the number of dry season rainy days (Figure 4d) and increases in 355 dry season rain per rainy day (Figure 4f).
-Rainfall increases over East Asia are in good agreement with Wang et al. (2021), Wang et al. (2020), and Collins et al. (2013) who identified increased boreal winter rainfall in this region.
-In general, the increases in dry season rain per rainy day are 358 less than the increases in wet season rain per rainy day.
-Changes in seasonal rainfall are shown as a percentage of the wet/dry season rainfall; thus while changes in dry season rainfall may appear larger, in absolute terms the changes in wet season rainfall are larger.
-Central and northern South 361 America show rainfall decreases in both seasons, in agreement with Wang et al. (2020) who also 362 show precipitation decreases over the region in boreal summer and winter, although in winter they find increases over the east and west coast, although it should be noted that they use a month-based 364 seasonal definition, and the increases are very close to the coast, which may have been removed in 365 the land-sea mask applied here.
+Considering the dry season, Central America, South America, southern Africa, and Australia all show decreases in dry season rainfall (Fig. 4b), decreases in the number of wet days in the dry season (Fig. 4d) and little change in dry season rain per rainy day (Fig. 4f).
+A decrease in boreal summer rainfall over southern Africa is also found by Wang et al. (2021, 2020) and Collins et al. (2013), and a number of studies have identified an increasing contrast between wet and dry seasons, with wet seasons getting wetter and dry seasons getting drier (Chou et al. 2013; Kumar et al. 2015; Polson and Hegerl 2017; Lan et al. 2019; Deng et al. 2020; Schurer et al. 2020).
+Eastern Africa, the eastern Sahel, and East Asia all show increases in dry season rainfall (Fig. 4b), increases in the number of dry season rainy days (Fig. 4d) and increases in dry season rain per rainy day (Fig. 4f).
+Rainfall increases over East Asia are in good agreement with Wang et al. (2021, 2020), and Collins et al. (2013) who identified increased boreal winter rainfall in this region.
+In general, the increases in dry season rain per rainy day are less than the increases in wet season rain per rainy day.
+Changes in seasonal rainfall are shown as a percentage of the wet/dry season rainfall; thus, while changes in dry season rainfall may appear larger, in absolute terms the changes in wet